Configuring GitHub Actions for Automated WCAG Checks

 • Define the rules object to suppress known false positives, such as color-contrast on decorative SVGs.

-• Set impact levels (critical, serious, moderate, minor) to dictate PR gating behavior.
+• Filter violations by impact level (critical, serious, moderate, minor) in a post-scan gate script to dictate PR gating behavior.

-• Implement tags filtering to restrict evaluation strictly to a WCAG 2.2 AA threshold.
+• Use --tags filtering to restrict evaluation strictly to a WCAG 2.2 AA threshold.

 • Scope include/exclude selectors to bypass third-party iframe restrictions and cross-origin traversal limits.